warestack/bda/session7/README.md

 ```

 14. There are different ways to create a cluster; the most common practice is to set up a cluster configuring the IP addresses of containers or VMs.
 Since we run everything in the same VM, we can use the container names rather than IPs.
-    * Before we proceed, let's make sure that our container is up and running.
+    * Before proceeding, let's ensure our container is up and running.
 It should be up and running as we extracted the IP address.

 ```bash
 $ docker ps -a
 ```

-> :rotating_light: In some cases, container creation might fail for many reasons, e.g. something went wrong in docker.
+> :rotating_light: In many cases, container creation might fail for many reasons, e.g. something went wrong in docker.
 In this unlikely case, stop (`docker stop <container-name>`) and delete the container (`docker rm <container-name>`) ; then run it again.
 >
 > * If you are want to learn more about setting Cassandra clusters using IP addresses, make sure you complete Appendix A, where you can see how to connect containers running on different VMs or servers.